-ACGA Recommends New Payout Rates for Annuities Effective January 1, 2012
+ACGA Recommends No Change to Maximum Payout Rate Schedule Effective since January 1, 2012

 The American Council on Gift Annuities (ACGA) has recommended gift annuity payout rate schedules since 1927.
 When a charitable gift annuity is created at Clarkson, the age-appropriate rate from the schedule determines an annual amount paid to the income beneficiary that never changes and is guaranteed by Clarkson for the life of the annuitant(s).
 The vast majority of charities, including Clarkson, voluntarily adopt ACGA rate schedules to eliminate competition and ensure that gift annuities remain charitable vehicles that offer an income tax deduction.